| |

 Science & Spirituality

 T.D.
-Singh

-Bhaktivedanta Institute for over 30 years, he extensively
+for over 30 years, he extensively traveled the world lecturing,

-traveled the world lecturing, authored and edited numerous publications
+authored and edited numerous publications and organized many

-and organized many international conferences towards establishing this
+international conferences towards establishing this new paradigm.

 The

-Foundation provides support to individuals and institutions that
+support to individuals and institutions that work to enhance dialogue

-work to enhance dialogue between scientific and spiritual communities.
+between scientific and spiritual communities.
+By expanding dialogue we

-By expanding dialogue we aim to continue T.D.
-Singh’s legacy of
+aim to continue T.D.
+Singh’s legacy of addressing questions

-influences of ignorance, scientific reductionism and religious
+scientific reductionism and religious fanaticism.

 “Modern